-Because of this, Neapolitan pizzas are generally pretty small (about 10-12 inches), making them closer to the size of a personal pizza.
+Because of this, Neapolitan pizzas are generally pretty small (about 10 to 12 inches), making them closer to the size of a personal pizza.
 Neapolitan pizzas are cooked at very high temperatures (800 F-900 F) for no more than 90 seconds.

 History of Neapolitan Pizza